Worldwide Guide to Women in Leadership

 1976-89, 1991-96 Representative of the King in the Ministry of Finance H.R.H.
 Ashi Sonam Chhoden Wangchuk, Bhutan

 Chairperson of Royal Insurance Corporation since 1975, of Druk Air from 1980 Corporation, of National Women's Association from 1981,of Royal Civil Service Commission and Royal Monetary Authority since 1982.
-1991-94 Repetitive in Ministry of Agriculture and 1997-98 Representative in Ministry of Agriculture (b.
+1991-94 and 1997-98 Representitive in Ministry of Agriculture. (b.
 1953-).

 1976-79 Paymaster General Shirley Williams, United Kingdom